 In summer 2016, an initial review phase was completed to understand current state activities and identify challenges.
 Following the review, quick win opportunities were also implemented, for example turn-around time for completed POs were reduced and UBC standard payment terms were reduced from 45 to 30 days.

 - Lean Process Improvement: Deep-dive reviews of procurement processes to identify opportunities for standardization and improvement

-- Procurement IT Strategy: Development of a strategy to recommend options to automate and simplify P2P processes, including how or if procurement technologies should fit within the existing HR Finance Renewal Project
+- Procurement Systems Strategy: Development of a technology strategy to recommend options to automate and simplify P2P processes.

-- Online Payment Tool (OPT) Review: Identification and prioritization of OPT improvement opportunities, in consideration of the overall Procurement IT Strategy
+- Online Payment Tool (OPT) Review: Identification and prioritization of OPT improvement opportunities, in consideration of the overall Procurement Systems Strategy